-As a result of Ryan's evaluation of the area included in the proposed TIF District and analysis of each of the eligibility factors summarized in Section II, the following factors are presented to support qualification of part of the proposed TIF District as a "conservation area".
+As a result of Ryan's evaluation of the area included in the proposed TIF District and analysis of each of the eligibility factors summarized in Section II, the following factors are present to support qualification of the RPA as a "conservation area."

-A. Conservation Area Threshold Factors
+A. Threshold Qualification